 Leaving one business to work in a similar business can become be complex in Ohio.
 If you want to start a business or seek employment with a company that could be construed as competing with your former company, contact our Columbus employment lawyers today.
 At Marshall Forman & Schlein LLC, we can explain how non-competition agreements work and the legal problems that may occur if the agreement is violated.
 Call us today or contact us online to schedule a meeting with one of our attorneys.

 Attorney Advertising.
 This information is designed for general information only.
 The information presented should not be construed to be formal legal advice nor the formation of a lawyer/client relationship.
 Past results and testimonials are not a guarantee, warranty, or prediction of the outcome of your case, and should not be construed as such.
 Past results cannot guarantee future performance.
 Any result in a single case is not meant to create an expectation of similar results in future matters because each case involves many different factors, therefore, results will differ on a case-by-case basis.
-By providing certain contact information herein, you are expressly authorizing the recipient of this message to contact you via the methods of communication provided.
+By providing contact information, users acknowledge and give explicit consent to be contacted via the methods of communication provided, including SMS.
+Message and data rates may apply.
+Message frequency may vary.
+Reply STOP to opt out.